How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Why Research Matters More Than Ever in 2025

-With over 25,000 cryptocurrencies in existence and new projects launching daily, thorough research is your best defense against scams and poor investments.
+With thousands of cryptocurrencies in existence and new projects launching regularly, thorough research is essential for informed investment decisions and risk management.

 Importance of cryptocurrency research to avoid scams and bad investments